 It dries fast, coating application can be performed under low temperature in winter.

 Chlorinated rubber paint is a coating for indoor and outdoor applications, the road marking from the pool and all applications interposed there between.
 These chlorinated rubber coatings can be applied to a variety of surfaces, including metal, concrete, pavement, and manhole covers, and it dries in a few hours.

-This type of coating material is very thick and therefore requires a relatively thin coating, which only needs to be applied once or twice.
+This type of chlorinated rubber coatings is very thick and therefore requires a relatively thin coating, which only needs to be applied once or twice.
 Hardly any preparation is required before painting; this brings extra convenience to business owners who need to complete painting projects quickly.
 If applied properly, chlorinated rubber paints will withstand the wear and tear of the next few years, and its color will last even in the harshest environment.

 If you are looking for a wear-resistant coating with attractive colors, chlorinated rubber paint is an obvious choice.
 It is used by companies from all walks of life and is a reliable coating that is easy to apply and requires little maintenance.

 1. Chlorinated rubber paints have a strong smell, which takes a while to dissipate, especially when used indoors.
 If used indoors, the area must be well ventilated.
 Please use a suitable mask or respirator when using it.
 Wear gloves and chemical splash eye protection

 2. Prepare correctly-if the surface is not clean enough, the paint may blister.
 Then remove all grease, dirt and grime and fill in any cracks or holes.
 Sweep up any leaves/dust that may be blown in after cleaning/before painting